george-pov/YTSkedy/docs/api/http/platforms.md

 - `200 OK` when the publish succeeds and the publication row is marked `Published`.
 The response is the computed event-platform row.
+- `200 OK` when YouTube broadcast creation succeeds but thumbnail application fails.
+The row remains `Published`, `externalResourceId` is the created broadcast id, and `thumbnailStatus` is `Failed`.
 - `400 Bad Request` when the event start is not in the future.
 - `404 Not Found` when the calendar event id or the platform id does not exist.
 - `409 Conflict` when rendered publishing content is invalid.
 Invalid content